jrendon102/camera_driver/README.md

    ```

 ### For Windows OS
-1. **Open Powershell**: Make sure you use Powershell for the following commands, as the syntax may differ from Command Prompt.
+1. **Open Developer Command Prompt or PowerShell for VS 2022**: Ensure you use the specialized command prompt or PowerShell for Visual

 2. **Navigate to the Project Build Directory**: Go to the directory where you cloned the repository.